-4.5.2.
-Step 2 - Assess the Risk
+4.5.2 Step 2 - Assess the Risk

 Risk assessment is the process of assessing the level of risk associated with each identified hazard.
 Risk is the likelihood that death, injury or illness might result from exposure to the hazard.
-The objective of risk assessment is to provide a structured and systematic method for determining the level of the risk.
+The objective of risk assessment is to provide a structured and systematic method for determining the level of risk.
 From this point, risks can be prioritised and evaluated to determine whether they are acceptable or not.

-The level of a risk is determined by the magnitude of the consequences and the likelihood.
+The level of risk is determined by the magnitude of the consequences and the likelihood.
 If the consequences of the incident are high and the likelihood of the incident occurring is high, then the risk is high.
-Risk analysis involves determining the consequences of the incident, the likelihood of the incident occurring and combining these two factors in a systematic way to determine the level of risk.
+Risk analysis involves determining the consequences of the incident and the likelihood of the incident occurring and combining these two factors systematically to determine the level of risk.

-Once we have determined what the hazards are and identified the associated risks, we need to analyse those risks to determine their level, i.e. whether they are low, medium or high risks.
+Once we have determined the hazards and identified the associated risks, we need to analyse those risks to determine their level, i.e., whether they are low, medium or high risks.

-Risk comprises 2 elements, Consequence and Likelihood.
+Risk comprises 2 elements: Consequence and Likelihood.

-Consequence is the resultant harm of the out of control energy, if it does occur.
+The consequence is the resultant harm of the out-of-control energy if it does occur.

-Likelihood is the probability of the harm occurring and the frequency with which it will occur.
+The likelihood is the probability of the harm occurring and the frequency with which it will occur.

-You may find examples of where this could be addressed in current legislation as in the example below.
+You may find examples of where this could be addressed in current legislation, as in the example below.

 These terms are also found in ISO31000 Risk Management.
-We can therefore conclude that the Australian Standard 'recommends' and mining legislation 'requires' us to decide on the magnitude of the risk (how big) by factoring in both the chance of it occurring (likelihood or probability) and the likely level of harm sustained form exposure (severity or consequences).
+We can, therefore, conclude that the Australian Standard 'recommends' and mining legislation 'requires' us to decide on the magnitude of the risk (how big) by factoring in both the chance of it occurring (likelihood or probability) and the likely level of harm sustained from exposure (severity or consequences).